-- Cancel/Remove/Spend: The die is removed from the pool with its results.
+- Cancel/Remove/Spend: The die is removed from the pool along with its results.

 - The wording changes according to the effect’s context.
 Cancel tends to negatively impact the player who rolled the pool, and spend tends to benefit the roller elsewhere.

-- Exchange/Replace: One die in the attack pool is removed and replaced accordingly by a second die.
+- Exchange: One die in the attack pool is removed and replaced with another die.

-- Set: Place the die into the pool while following colour and facing instructions.
+- Set: Change a die’s result while following any colour and facing instructions.